arifkhan1990/Basic_Top_50_programming-_problem_and_solution/README.md

 1. How do you print duplicate characters from a string?
 2. How do you reverse a given string in place?
 3. How do you reverse a word in given string?
+4. Check if two strings are k-anagrams or not?